Light Propagation through Space-Time Non-Markovian Random Media: Experiment and Results

-Subsequently, the receiver aperture was enlarged from 2 mm to 300 mm in order to examine the validity of Eq.\eqref{w15}, with the data acquisition card operating at its maximum sampling rate of 1 GHz.
-To quantitatively characterize the scaling behavior, the rescaled range analysis (R/S) method \cite{mcleod1978PreservationRescaledAdjusted,duncan2000StochasticCalculusFractional,SeeSupplementalMaterialb} was utilized to estimate the Hurst index associated with fluctuations in both the random media and the phase of light field, as illustrated in Fig.\ref{F3} (a1)--(a2):
+To explicitly map the non-Markovian memory effects governing the wave dynamics, the receiver aperture was subsequently dilated from 2 mm up to the full 300 mm, while the data acquisition rate was maximized to 1 GHz.
+We utilized Rescaled Range (R/S) analysis \cite{mcleod1978PreservationRescaledAdjusted} (see Supplementary Information for explicit algorithmic implementations \cite{SeeSupplementalMaterialb}) to quantitatively estimate the Hurst index for both the environmental fluctuations and the optical phase variations:

-Overall, the sKL divergence between $Z_R(t)$ and $\mathcal{N}_t(0,1)$ was analyzed as a function of increasing aperture diameter, as presented in Fig.\ref{F3} (b).
-To conclude, the consistency between experimental measurements and theoretical predictions confirms the validity of the proposed model and its derived results.

-\textit{Conclusion}.—In this letter, we derive a stochastic partial differential equation that models light propagation in space-time random media.
-The model incorporates temporal fractional Brownian motion and a random field with spatial power-law correlations to capture perturbation processes in non-Markovian transparent random media.
-Several theoretical properties of the model are analyzed, and outdoor experiments were conducted to validate the proposed approach.
-Moreover, this work establishes a theoretical foundation for the experimental findings in \cite{parry1979DistributionsAtmosphericPropagation,jakeman1978SignificanceDistributionsScattering,SeeSupplementalMaterialb}.

-The theoretical framework shows direct applicability to critical photonic technologies such as free-space optical communication, coherent imaging through random transparent media, and turbulence-resilient imaging systems.
-It also holds potential for diagnosing various turbulence regimes via spatial spectral analysis \cite{kochurin2024ThreeDimensionalAcousticTurbulence}, as well as for characterizing types and parameters of random media across practical applications.
+As depicted in Fig.\ref{F3}(a1)--(a2), for the small 2 mm aperture, the 24-hour variation of the Hurst index for the phase $\varphi(t_i)$ exhibits a profound positive correlation (Pearson coefficient $0.905$) with the environmental Hurst index of $\mu(t_i, \boldsymbol{x}_0)$, unambiguously demonstrating that the temporal persistence of the random media is imprinted onto the light field.
+Conversely, for the 300 mm aperture, this correlation effectively vanishes (Pearson coefficient $0.341$), indicating the suppression of local memory-driven fluctuations through spatial averaging.

+Finally, we evaluated the statistical convergence of the spatial-averaged field toward a memoryless limit.
+Figure \ref{F3}(b) tracks the symmetrized Kullback-Leibler (sKL) divergence between the normalized experimental process $Z_R(t)$ and the standard complex Gaussian distribution $\mathcal{N}_t(0,1)$ as the aperture radius $R$ increases.
+The divergence decays monotonically, tightly conforming to the theoretical upper bound attenuation $C_{2} R^{-\frac{\alpha}{2}}$ prescribed by our model.
+In conclusion, the robust consistency between these multi-dimensional experimental measurements and the analytical SPDE predictions decisively confirms the validity of our exact theoretical mapping for describing wave propagation in non-Markovian media.